Skip to main menu Skip to content Skip to footer

 About This Event

-Tic disorders, including Tourette’s disorder and related problems such as OCD, and ADHD, are highly prevalent in pediatric psychiatric practice.
-Understanding compelling tic related clinical issues, such as prevalence and presentation in females, risk for suicidal thoughts and behavior, and how to evaluate and disentangle complex cross-diagnostic symptoms remains challenging.
-New data on these important clinical questions and recommended approaches to address them in treatment will be discussed.
+Tic disorders, including Tourette’s disorder, and related problems such as OCD and ADHD, are highly prevalent in pediatric psychiatric practice.
+Understanding compelling tic-related clinical issues, such as prevalence and presentation in females, risk for suicidal thoughts and behaviors, and how to evaluate and disentangle complex cross-diagnostic symptoms, remains challenging.
+The event will explore new data on these important clinical questions and recommended approaches for how to address them in treatment.

 Learning Objectives

-• Define diagnostic criteria, prevalence and course of tic disorders and Tourette’s Disorder (TD)
+• Define diagnostic criteria, prevalence, and course of tic disorders and Tourette’s disorder

-• Identify the spectrum of psychiatric disorders and related problems which frequently co-occur with Tourette’s Disorder (TD)
+• Identify the spectrum of psychiatric disorders and related problems which frequently co-occur with Tourette’s disorder

-• Consider fundamental basic and clinical science questions and their relationship to the evidence base on tics, Tourette’s disorder and related problems and apply to clinical practice
+• Consider fundamental basic and clinical science questions and their relationship to the evidence base on tics, Tourette’s disorder, and related problems and apply them to clinical practice

 Disclosure